carew/carew.github.com/_carew/pages/index.md

 Do you want to see it in action?
 This doc uses carew ;) Have a look to the [codebase](https://github.com/carew/carew.github.com/tree/master/_carew).

+By the way, if you use carew, let me know.

 Why another one?
 ----------------